MiningMark48/Eventus/README.md

-# EventBot
+# Eventus
-EventBot is a bot for Discord written in Python using [discord.py](https://github.com/Rapptz/discord.py) that cycles the server image for special events and holidays.
+Eventus is a bot for Discord written in Python using [discord.py](https://github.com/Rapptz/discord.py) that cycles the server image for special events and holidays.

 ## How To Use
 - Download a [release](https://github.com/MiningMark48/EventBot/releases) or [clone](https://github.com/MiningMark48/EventBot/archive/master.zip) the repo